 Check out the Roadmap, which delves deeper into the issue of suicide in our community and lays out concrete prevention strategies.
 We are always looking for community members interested in participating in these efforts.
 Check out this issue’s MHSA Program Highlight, Suicide Prevention Committee Takes Action, for information on joining the county’s Suicide Prevention Committee.
 The more people who get involved, the better.

 The stories of those who have lost someone to suicide or experienced suicidal thoughts are not only educational, but powerful.
 Sharing these stories helps give a face to what is often considered a taboo topic, and brings the issue home for our community.
 Watch the San Mateo County Health Facebook page, where we’ll be sharing personal stories from our community members this month.

 Show Your Support in the Community

 This month we have the opportunity to show our community that we support them.
 The teal and blue ribbon is a national symbol of suicide prevention.
 Wearing one on your clothes, or displaying an on your profile or email signature is a small gesture that goes a long way.
-Attend one of our suicide prevention trainings and share the Health System’s suicide prevention Facebook or Twitter posts and personal stories to show your online network that you care and you are there for those who might need help.
+Attend one of our suicide prevention trainings and share the San Mateo County Health’s suicide prevention Facebook or Twitter posts and personal stories to show your online network that you care and you are there for those who might need help.

 Finally, just check in and ask how the people around you are doing.
 As in any community, it’s immensely important that we watch out for one another.
 Whether it’s a friend, a family member, colleague or a complete stranger, taking a minute to check in could mean saving a life.
 Together, we can help prevent suicide in San Mateo County and beyond.